 This six foot tall bronze Popeye statue was installed in Segar Memorial Park in 1977.
 Chester calls itself the hometown of Popeye since the character's creator was born there.
 There are other Popeye statues in Arkansas and Texas.
 For more, see this website. [map]

 This Dick Tracy sculpture was created by Don Reed and installed on the Riverwalk in 2010.
 It is made of bronze and about nine feet tall.
 The sculpture depicts the comic strip character using his two-way wrist radio.
 Dick Locher, one of the cartoonists that worked on the comic strip, has lived in Naperville since 1969.
-For more, see these websites: 1 and 2.
+For more, see this website.

 St. Charles, IL

 |The Revolutionary Soldier is 18 feet tall and holds a 14 foot long musket.
 The statue was carved from a fallen oak tree by the store's owner.
 It was completed in 1976 as a bicentennial memorial.
 The Soldier was installed in front of Custom Furniture.
 The photos above are from 2012.
 In 2014, it was announced that the store was closing.
 The statue and chair have been disassembled.
 They will be restored and installed in Pingree Grove, IL at the Noble Carrot Co-op.
 The chair was installed there in 2015.
 For more, see these websites: 1 and 2.|